 Established in 1988 and based in Bolingbrook, Illinois, S&S Activewear is a national wholesale distributor specializing in blank sportswear, corporate attire, and accessories for the imprintable apparel and uniform industry.
 The company boasts a vast selection of over 60 brands including well-known names like Adidas and Champion, offering a range from basic items to cutting-edge fashion.

-Meet Marc Vitulli, VP of marketing at S&S. Though he’s been with S&S for over three years now, Vitulli’s path to becoming a marketing leader at a billion dollar company was anything from ordinary.
-Starting out his career as a CPA in a big corporate national accounting firm, Vitulli left to join a startup digital marketing agency in LA before selling it five years later and becoming a full-time consultant.
+Marc Vitulli is the Vice President of Marketing at S&S Activewear and has been a part of the company for three years.
+His journey to the top of a billion-dollar organization is far from typical.
+Vitulli began his career as a Certified Public Accountant at a large, national firm.
+Later, he ventured into the startup world by joining a digital marketing agency in Los Angeles.
+After selling the agency five years later, he transitioned to a full-time consulting role.
 Oh, and during that time he was also a professional DJ, too.
 After consulting for S&S for almost two years, Vitulli decided to join the team full-time.